IsaacLeimgruber/cgx-project/README.md

 ### 5.2 Tesselation Evaluation Shader
 The evaluation shader receives all generated primitives.
-It first compute the primitive attributes such as the 3D position or 2D texture coordinates by interpolating the values of the control points (the vertices) forming the patch based on the gl_TessCoord value, which indicates the position of the generated primitive inside the patch.
+It first compute the primitive attributes such as the 3D position or 2D texture coordinates by interpolating the values of the control points (the vertices) forming the patch.
+The interpolation is done based on the gl_TessCoord value, which indicates the position of the generated primitive with respect to its patch.

 We then sample the heightmap to define the height of each vertex and the normal map to get the normal at the vertex position.

 Finally we perform model, view and projection transforms on each vertex and apply some diffuse lighting on it.

-You can see the results on the screenshots below three different stages of tesselation based on vertex distance to the camera.
+You can see the results which show four different stages of tesselation based on vertex distance to the camera.

 <img src="https://lkieliger.ch/docs/pictures/cgx/tessCompil.png">

 ### 5.3 Further improvements
 At the moment, we use a fixed patch size for the tesselation.
-That is, the gris is always represented with a fixed number of vertices.
+That is, the grid is always represented with a fixed number of vertices.
 While this allow for a simple implementation of the tesselation shader, when patches are really far away they may end up in the same fragment after rasterization.
-Therefore we would like to lower the level of details even more.
+Therefore, we would like to lower the level of detail of those sections even more.

 This can be done by represening the terrain with a quadtree, where each leaf of the tree defines a region of the grid.
 This way, we can recursively split the quadtree into 4 child nodes, which would then represent 4 sub-patches on the grid, based on the distance to the camera.
+The deeper the leaf in the quadtree, the more vertices are used in the corresponding patch in the terrain.

 ## Work distribution